jlab-sensing/irrigation-demo/README.md

 ### 2. `remote_solenoid.py`

 **Purpose**
-- Allows remote control of an irrigation solenoid valve connected to an ESP32.
+- Provides full control over an irrigation solenoid connected to an ESP32.
-- Supports three main modes:
-  - **Open indefinitely**
-  - **Close indefinitely**
-  - **Open for a timed duration**
+- Supports manual control, timed operations, and automatic irrigation based on soil moisture thresholds.

 **Configuration**
 - Update the `ENTS_IP` constant in the script with the ESP32’s IP address.
-In jLab, this address is already set to the correct IP used with the WiFi network in the back garden.
 Example:

 ```python
 ENTS_IP = "172.31.105.241"